-What’s more, as your personal injury law firm, we’ll never charge you a cent up-front because we work on a contingency basis which means we only get paid when you get paid.
+What’s more, as your Northwest Louisiana personal injury law firm, we’ll never charge you a cent up-front because we work on a contingency basis which means we only get paid when you get paid.

 As your personal injury law firm, we’ll discuss what happened, learn the details of your case, and provide you with superior service and skilled representation backed by our full commitment to win your case.
 And if you’re too injured to visit us, we’ll visit you in the hospital, at home, or a rehabilitation facility.

-To begin the fight for the injury compensation you deserve, call 318-716-HELP (318-716-4357) for a free, no-obligation meeting in one of our Shreveport, Mansfield or Bossier City offices with Northwest Lousianna’s premier personal injury advocates, Gordon & Gordon Law.
-Or if it’s more comfortable for you, send us a message on our notepad, and someone from our office will be in touch with you promptly.
+To begin the fight for the injury compensation you deserve, call 318-716-HELP (318-716-4357) for a free, no-obligation meeting in one of our Shreveport, Mansfield, or Bossier City offices with Northwest Louisiana’s premier personal injury advocates, Gordon & Gordon Law.
+Or if it’s more comfortable for you, send us a message on our website and someone from our office will be in touch with you promptly.